 North Coast Beaches

-Before heading to the beach this summer, check Beachsafe for the latest updates.
+Before heading to the beach, always check Beachsafe for the latest updates.

-All along the coast you’ll find beaches you can have to yourself – just roll out your towel and relax for hours.
-Stay for lunch too.
-There are barbecue facilities in reserves by many beaches, like Fingal Bay Beach in Port Stephens, Flynns Beach in Port Macquarie, Jetty Beach in Coffs Harbour and Wategos Beach in Byron Bay.
+Roll out a towel and enjoy one of the many deserted and stunning beaches all along the coast.
+You can also relax with lunch at one of the barbecue facilities available at many beaches such as Fingal Bay Beach in Port Stephens, Flynns Beach in Port Macquarie, Jetty Beach in Coffs Harbour and Wategos Beach in Byron Bay.

-World-class surf beaches dot the coast, with the perfect wave for every surfer.
-The famous National Surfing Reserves can be found in Newcastle, Crescent Head, Lennox Head and Angourie, which is south of Yamba.
-There are plenty of surf schools and surf tours to get beginners out on their board.
+Find the perfect wave at one of the many world-class surf breaks along the coast.
+You’ll find famous National Surfing Reserves in Newcastle, Crescent Head, Lennox Head and Angourie, south of Yamba.
+There are also plenty of surf schools and surf tours to coax beginners out on their board.

 Coastal walks

-On coastal walks, you’ll traverse kilometres of spectacular beaches and hike through littoral rainforest to headlands for jaw-dropping views.
-There’s everything from short walks to multi-day hikes where you can sleep at campgrounds along the way, such as in the Yuraygir National Park.
+Explore miles of spectacular beaches and littoral rainforest as well as headlands for jaw-dropping views.
+There’s everything from short walks to multi-day hikes with campgrounds you can stay at along the way, such as in the Yuraygir National Park.

-The best coastal walks on the NSW North Coast include:
+The top coastal walks on the NSW North Coast include:

-Then there’s the creatures you’ll see: from kangaroos leaping along the beach, to whales breaching just offshore – there are plenty of humpback whales swimming past between May and November.
-In some beachside national parks, such as Tomaree in Port Stephens or Bongil Bongil on the Coffs Coast, you might even glimpse a koala.
+Then there’s the wildlife you’ll see.
+From kangaroos bounding along the beach to humpback whales breaching just offshore between May and November.
+In some beachside national parks, such as Tomaree in Port Stephens or Bongil Bongil on the Coffs Coast, you might even glimpse a koala snoozing in a tree top perch.

 Enjoy NSW beaches by following these safety tips